 Don’t damage your electronic devices

-Make sure you have the correct voltage and adapters to charge your electronic devices.
+Make sure you have the correct voltage and adapters to charge your electronic devices, like this one.
 It’s a good idea to get a plug with a surge to be on the safe side.
 You have been warned.

 Stick with tea and bottled water in China